DMTF/Redfish-Tools/doc-generator/TABLE_NUMBER_README.md

     |-----|-------|
     |foo | bar |

-2. The existing doc generator doesn't produce content in a linear stream, so on-the-fly numbering was not an option
+1. The existing doc generator does not produce content in a linear stream so on-the-fly numbering was not an option.

 ## Solution